Rules & Regulations

 Production 15+ Performers (Theme/Storyline)

 ADDICTION LINE- Performance must utilize at least 40 dancers incorporating any style of dance or combination of dance styles.
-This category is not divided by age and is designated for performances that include all levels of dancers.
 ADDICTION Line performances should not portray a theme or storyline and have a 5:00 minute time limit.
-All ADDICTION Line performances will compete against each other and will be presented with Overall High Point awards and Cash Prizes.

 PRODUCTION- Performance must utilize at least 15 dancers incorporating any style of dance that portrays a theme or storyline throughout.
 Props are encouraged.
 Production performances have an 6:00 minute time limit for performance and given a maximum of 5:00 minutes total for set-up and removal of props.